Latest information

 Beginners:

-We run 6 week beginners courses in the new year.
-The next begins on 4th January.
-It is £40 for six Thursday evening classes (would normally be £48).
+We run 6 week beginners courses throughout the year.
+They are £55 for six Thursday evening classes (would normally be £60).

-That should give you a chance to get used to the form of the practice; how to fall safely, how to move with good alignment and coordinate your movemnts to use the most powerful muscles first.
-You will also learn the basic techniques and get used to practising the basic principles.
+That will teach you how to fall safely, how to move with good alignment and coordinate your movemnts to use the most powerful muscles first.
+You will also learn some basic techniques and should be able to get to the first level - called 5th Kyu.

 Courses coming up this year: